- Major Foreign Holders of U.S. Treasury Securities (monthly)

 - Additional historical data.
-Also csv file.
+Also in "CSV" format.

 - Description of methodology.

 - Comparison with Federal Reserve data on official holdings (FAQ #10.a).

 - Holdings of nonmarketable Treasury bonds and notes issued to official institutions and other residents of foreign countries.

 - Holdings of U.S. Long-term Securities by Foreign Residents (monthly)

 - Total holdings by all foreign countries; by type, holder and issuer.